 Cotton industry challenges, met with innovation

-Cotton is the most-used vegetable fiber for making textiles and is grown in 70 countries.
-It is big business; the largest producers are the U.S. and the People's Republic of China.
+People's Republic of China.
 As the world demand for cotton has increased, many major cotton-producing countries face production problems caused mainly by insects.
 The shortfall has been mitigated largely by increases in American production, aided by new insect control measures, better cotton yields per hectare, and newcomers to cotton-growing, encouraged by governments to exploit this ready market.

 To the north of Florida, the 14 states of the southern U.S. make up the Cotton Belt.
 Here, for the last two centuries, cotton has been cultivated on a vast scale.
 During the Industrial Revolution, invention after invention to aid planting, harvesting, and processing helped production of U.S. cotton yields increase from a tiny 680 tonnes in 1790 to around 350,000 tonnes 50 years later.
-Modern developments in agriculture, harvesting, and processing took the U.S. yield to more than 9,000,000 tonnes of seed cotton with more than four million hectares under cultivation at the end of the 20th century.
+Modern developments in agriculture, harvesting, and processing took the U.S. yield to more than 9,000,000 tonnes of seed cotton with more than four million hectares under cultivation at the end of the 20

 But at the root of this increase is a combination of climatic and geologic factors without which the plant just will not grow and prosper on an economic scale.
 Cotton is a very particular plant when it comes to the weather.
 It likes the sun and can't stand frosts; summer temperatures need to be higher than the mid-70s, with plenty of rain (or irrigation) in the germination and growing seasons.